getdirty75/asymetrics/src/articles/blu-ritual.md

 ***\- Thank you so much for all this!
 And finally, for the dessert: can you share with us a selection of tunes that are meaningful to you and tell us why?***

 (* *I told Francesco on the phone to surprise us, go crazy, and share things he actually listens to when he’s chilling, not his dj sets.
-The result is the below playlist which will remain "living", as he will update it whenever he feels like it - the tracklist might then become obsolete and I totally love the idea!
-Also: read on for bonus tracks not featured on the below playlist.*)
+The result is this playlist which will remain "living", as he will update it whenever he feels like it - the tracklist might then become obsolete and I totally love the idea!
+Also: read on for bonus tracks not featured on the below link.*)

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/1128476860&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/blu-ritual" title="Blu Ritual" target="_blank" style="color: #cccccc; text-decoration: none;">Blu Ritual</a> · <a href="https://soundcloud.com/blu-ritual/sets/for-mael" title="Playlist 4 The Asymetrics" target="_blank" style="color: #cccccc; text-decoration: none;">Playlist 4 The Asymetrics</a></div>